sherlock-protocol/sherlock-docs/tokens/SHERX-mechanics.md

 Sherlock takes advantage of this dynamic in order to calculate SherX owed to each staker.
 Calculating owed SherX is tricky because the protocol must track whose stake accumulated how much.
 The amount of SherX paid to the DAI pool per block is not affected by user staking or unstaking like the Aave interest -- it is independent of staker actions.

 Because we are dealing with two different token types (DAI and SherX), owed interest must be tracked a bit differently.
-Sherlock creates a staker mapping and accrues SherX to each staker based on how long their DAI, etc. is staked in the insurance pool.
+Sherlock creates a staker mapping and accrues SherX to each staker based on how long their DAI, etc. is staked in a staking pool.
 The only actions that can cause changes to the SherX payouts are:

 1. A stake action
 2. An unstake action